-The Trio di Parma was formed in 1990 at the A. Boito conservatory of music in Parma (Italy) and went on to further studies with the Trio di Trieste at the Fiesole School of Music in Florence and the Accademia Chigiana in Siena.
+The Trio di Parma was formed in 1990 at the A. Boito conservatoire of music in Parma (Italy) and went on to study further with the Trio di Trieste at the Fiesole School of Music in Florence and the Accademia Chigiana in Siena.

-The Trio di Parma has won for itself the highest acclaim at the Concorso Internazionale "Vittorio Gui" in Florence (Italy), as well as the international chamber music competitions of Melbourne (Australia), ARD Munich (Germany) and Lyon (France).
+The Trio di Parma has been recognised in the highest acclaim at the Concorso Internazionale “Vittorio Gui” in Florence (Italy), as well as the international chamber music competitions of Melbourne (Australia), ARD Munich (Germany) and Lyon (France).
 In 1994, the Trio was awarded the Abbiati Prize by the Italian National Association of Music Critics as best Chamber Music Ensemble.

-It has collaborated with important musicians such as Vladimir Delman, Carl Melles, Pavel Vernikov, Bruno Giuranna, Alessandro Carbonare, Eduard Brunner and has taken part in numerous TV and radio recordings for the Italian state network RAI as well as various foreign stations (Bayerischer Rundfunk, NDR, WDR, MDR, Radio Bremen, ORT, ABC-Classic Australia).
+They have collaborated with important musicians such as Vladimir Delman, Carl Melles, Pavel Vernikov, Bruno Giuranna, Alessandro Carbonare, Eduard Brunner and have taken part in numerous TV and radio recordings for the Italian state network RAI as well as various foreign stations (Bayerischer Rundfunk, NDR, WDR, MDR, Radio Bremen, ORT, ABC-Classic Australia).

-They have also recorded the complete Trios of Brahms for UNICEF, of Beethoven and Ravel for the music magazine Amadeus as well as Schostakovich for Stradivarius, prize-winner, the last one, as the best recording of the year 2008 from the magazine Classic Voice.
+They have also recorded the complete Trios of Brahms for UNICEF, of Beethoven and Ravel for the music magazine Amadeus as well as Shostakovich for Stradivarius, the last of which was a prize-winner as the best recording of the yearfrom the magazine Classic Voice in 2008.

-The Trio formation plays on a piano Steinway & Sons, a violin Gianbattista Guadagnini (Piacenza, Italy 1744) and a cello Vincenzo Panormo (London 1775).
+The Trio plays on a Steinway & Sons piano, a violin by Gianbattista Guadagnini (Piacenza, Italy 1744) and a cello by Vincenzo Panormo (London 1775).